tecnologiaenegocios/access_control/doc/model-security.rst

 .. method:: protect(method_name, options)

-   Set a permission requirement in a method named *method_name*.  *options* is a hash containing a key *:with* whose value can be either a single string representing a permission or an array or set of permissions.
+   Set a permission requirement in a method named ``method_name``.
+   ``options`` is a hash containing a key ``:with`` whose value can be either a single string representing a permission or an array or set of permissions.

-   To get access to the method *method_name* the user must have all permissions listed in the *options[:with]* parameter.
+   To get access to the method ``method_name`` the user must have all permissions listed in the ``options[:with]`` parameter.

-.. method:: parent_association(association_name=nil)
+.. method:: inherits_permissions_from(*args)

-   State that the association named *association_name* is the parent association.  *association_name* can be either a symbol or a string.
-This is a convenient way to build an hierarchy of records.
-The :meth:`parents` instance method by default will look at the defined parent association and automatically provide one or more parents, based on the record(s) in the association.
+   State that the each argument, representing the name of a ``has_many``, ``has_one`` or ``belongs_to`` association, is a parent association, that is, permissions can be inherited from them.
+Each argument can be either a symbol or a string.

-   If *association_name* is nil (or omitted), the current parent association name is returned instead.
+   If no argument is passed the current parent association names are returned.

-   Overriding :meth:`parents` directly can be done instead when simply stating an association as a parent or parents objects is not enough.
+   If some argument represents an inexistent association, or a ``has_many :through`` or ``has_one :through`` a ``has_and_belongs_to_many`` association, :class:`AccessControl::InvalidInheritage` is raised.

-.. method:: child_associations(*args)
+.. method:: propagates_permissions_to(*args)

-   State that each argument, representing the name of an association, is a child association of the records of the class.
+   State that each argument, representing the name of a ``belongs_to`` association, is a child association of the records of the class, that is, each record from these associations inherits permissions from this record.
    Each argument can be a symbol or a string.
-This is a convenient way to create new parents for existing records.

-   If no argument is passed, the current child associations are returned.
+   If no argument is passed the current child association names are returned.

-   Overriding :meth:`children` directly can be done instead when simply stating associations as children objects is not enough.
+   If some argument represents an inexistent association, or a non-``belongs_to`` association, :class:`AccessControl::InvalidPropagation` is raised.

 .. method:: query_permissions=(permissions)

    Set a default set of permissions to use to restrict query results (namely when using :meth:`find` or similars).

-   *permissions* can be either a single string or an array or set of strings, each string being the name of a permission.
+   ``permissions`` can be either a single string or an array or set of strings, each string being the name of a permission.

    Setting query permissions using this method will override the default query